-A destination teeming with diversity, Tasmania might just have everything you’re looking for.
 “Go Behind the Scenery” and discover Tassie’s idyllic heritage sites, elaborate artwork and picturesque and historic towns.
-Fall in love with its coastal tours and seascapes and go on an adventure in its lively wildlife and nature preserves on a campervan adventure.
+Fall in love with its coastal tours and seascapes and go on an adventurous road trip in its lively wildlife and nature preserves in your hotel-on-wheels.

 Traverse the captivating beauty through self-drive trails all over the regions of Tasmania.
-Here’s your guide on what to pack, what to see and where to park when travelling via motorhome in Tasmania.
+Here’s your guide on what to pack, what to see and where to park when travelling in Tasmania.

 Getting there and getting around